 After How Many Years, FD Will Get Doubled In the Post Office?

-For KVPs, the money will double in 9 years and 4 months, i.e. 112 months.
-The interest rate for FD is 7.7% and it’s compounded annually.
+For KVPs, the money will double in 10 years and 4 months, i.e. 124 months.

 There’s a very simple method for calculating the total amount of time after which your money will double.

 For example, if the prevailing interest rate is 8%.
 Your money will double in 9 years.